d9pouces/PythonNest/README.md

 PythonNest
 ==========

-Pypi mirror, with advanced export / import functionnalities compared to other Pypi mirrors.
+Read-only Pypi mirror, with advanced export / import functionnalities compared to other Pypi mirrors.

 Installing
 ==========